8 parts of speech definitions and examples

 • She will neither come here nor her friend.

-A word used to express a short sudden emotion or excitement is called an Interjection.
-For example, hurrah! alas! oops!
-Etc. Interjections are underlined in the below sentences for easy identification:
+An Interjection is a word used to express a short sudden emotion or excitement.
+Interjections are words or phrases that express strong emotions or feelings For example, hurrah! alas! oops!
+Etc. Interjections are marked as bold in the below sentences for easy identification:

 • Hurrah!
 We won the match.